sardana-org/sardana-followup/20210429/MINUTES.md

 3. Urgent user problems/issues - Round table
    - ALBA (not really urgent issues)
      - Next beamline migrated to Sardana 3
-       - They suffer from slow Taurus GUI due to the massive amount of events coming from motors 25 per s from 8 motors.
+       - They suffer from slow Taurus GUI due to the massive amount of events coming from motors (25 per s from 8 motors).
        - Tango event change criteria can not be used - another DS requires this frequency of events
      - Macro output unicode extended characters crashes macroserver [#1553](https://github.com/sardana-org/sardana/issues/1553)
      - one-point scan [#1303](https://github.com/sardana-org/sardana/issues/1303)